 6. Bosch 1191VSRK Hammer Drill

-Bosch has received numerous accolades and most of their products are gracing the list of corded hammer drill reviews everywhere.
+Bosch has received numerous accolades and most of their products are gracing the list of best corded hammer drill reviews everywhere.
 The Bosch 1191VRSK is all about simplicity; because not all the time we need a high power tool.

 Its lightweight design is adequate for small diameter drilling applications or creating small diameter holes.
 This single-speed hammer drill gives you unmatched performance if you use it correctly, and on the right object.